-Since releasing my traditionally published book, I feel like I’ve signed up for another part time job.
+Since releasing my traditionally published book, I feel like I’ve signed up for another part-time job.

 Sometimes I love marketing.
 I love it when I tell my journey as a writer and people get really excited and whip out their checkbooks and buy a copy of my book.
 Sometimes I hate marketing.
 I hate it when I have to explain in a phone call to a local bookstore that I’m not crazy.
 I really do have a book!
 I love getting emails from local reporters asking to meet me.
-I don’t love seeing the lame photo in paper that doesn’t do my hair justice.
+I don’t love seeing the lame photo in the paper that doesn’t do my hair justice.
 I like being seen by the raving fan.
-I don’t like the work that it takes sometimes to get that attention.
+I don’t like the work that it takes some times to get that attention.

 Yet it’s a must.

 This spring I came up with a new strategy to meet my marketing goals.
 None of this is rocket science and none of it guarantees success.
 But this strategy keeps me focused.

 I’m designated every fourth week in my calendar as marketing week.
 During that week, I shake the bushes, I contact podcasters, I call bookstores, I visit libraries, I do as much as it takes.
 When I came up with this plan, I came up with a number that sounded really hard, five contacts a day.
 Then I added one more.

 My goal for one week was to “cold call” 30 different situations and ask them how they could help me get the word out for Write A Novel In 10 Minutes A Day in their viewers’, listeners’, patrons’ or readers’ hands.